 Nurture your values

 Similar to a garden, you have to regularly perform maintenance in your life so that distractions (weeds) don’t take over.
 For example, if you want to improve your grades at school, then it’s imperative that you dedicate time to studying and seeking tutoring help when needed.
 In addition, when distractions (“weeds”) like playing video games steal attention, it’s important to develop the discipline needed to remain committed to studying.
-As you can see form this example it’s important to not only identify future targets for goals, but to also regularly work to push back on temptations and distractions that prevent us from becoming our best selves.
+As you can see from this example it’s important to not only identify future targets for goals, but to also regularly work to push back on temptations and distractions that prevent us from becoming our best selves.

 How stress occurs